 Texas may not be the first place you think of for high-quality wine from the US.
 California or the Pacific Northwest – maybe – but probably not Texas.
 But you’d be missing out.
 Over the last decade, the Texas Hill Country wineries have evolved significantly, coming into their own through a heavy reliance on grapes that grow well in the Mediterranean and not trying to replicate what’s done in California.
 The live music and Texas hospitality don’t hurt either.
 In more ways than one, Texas wineries are owning being Texan.

 The Texas Hill Country Viticultural Area (the term for a designated wine grape-growing region) stretches for a massive 15,000 square miles.
-Yet its heart is near the charming small town of Fredericksburg, approximately 1.5 hours west of Austin and an hour north of San Antonio.
+Yet the heart of Texas wine country is near the charming small town of Fredericksburg, approximately 1.5 hours west of Austin and an hour north of San Antonio.
 Wine Road 290 stretches roughly 30 miles from Fredericksburg to Johnson City, Texas, and is home to more than 30 wineries and tastings rooms with more being added all the time.

-With so many choices, it’s hard to know where to go or if you’ll like what you find when you get there.
-Here are seven Texas wineries where you’ll find remarkable scenery and award-winning wines.
+With so many choices, it’s hard to know which Fredericksburg wineries to go or if you’ll like what you find when you get there.
+Here are seven of the best wineries in Fredericksburg where you’ll find remarkable scenery and award-winning wines.

 Torre di Pietra

 When you walk into Torre di Pietra, the first thing that strikes you is the warmth of the place.
-You’re likely to be greeted by one (or more) of the Maxwells, the family that’s proudly owned and operated the winery for over 10 years.
+You’re likely to be greeted by one (or more) of the Maxwells, the family that’s proudly owned and operated the winery for over 10 years, making it one of the oldest central Texas wineries.
 And, if you’re visiting during the off-season like I was, there’s likely to be a fire going in front of some cushy leather chairs you can sink into while enjoying a glass of Cabernet.
 The fourth winery to open along Wine Road 290, Torre di Pietra prides itself on providing this kind of homey experience for its guests – you can even bring pets.

 The Maxwells draw not only on their experience at Torre di Pietra but on generations of family history making wine in Texas.
 Owner Ken Maxwell was taught by his grandfather and great-grandfather and now partners with his own son Ben in turning their Texas grapes into great creations both familiar and new.
 This was my first encounter with the Black Spanish grape that is increasing in popularity in Texas and is elegantly featured in Torre di Pietra’s Claret and their Parada.